tumagonx/nwjs_docs_old/How-node.js-is-integrated-with-chromium.md

 We keep the modification minimal on both Node and Chromium.
 Only 2 things are done: main loop integration and context bridging.

 Both `node.js` and `Chromium` have their main loops.
-So it would take some jobs to make it run in `Chromium`.
-One of the founding feature of node-webkit is to call Node functions *directly* from DOM, so we integrate them into the same thread.
+So it would take some efforts to make it run in `Chromium`.
+One of the founding feature of node-webkit is to call Node functions **directly** from DOM, so we integrate them into the same thread.
 That requires the integration of the main loop of Node and the one from Chromium Render process.

+In order to make the objects from Node and DOM to refer to each other, Node is made to use the same V8 engine instance as the one in Chromium.
+The objects from the 2 worlds are in 2 `contexts` respectively, to keep their namespace clean.

 ## Main Loop Integration